vuepress/docs/docs/guide/markdown.md

 #### Line Highlighting

-You can highlight specified lines of your code blocks by adding line ranges mark in your fenced code blocks:
+You can highlight specified lines of your code blocks by adding line ranges mark in your fenced code blocks.
+Note: This requires highlighter plugin and theme support.

 **Input**